 |Y||186||300||Exotic sports cars|

-The UTQG was a system developed to help consumers become more informed before purchasing tires.
-When tires are designed and built, they go through standardized tests to measure the durability, traction, and the heat resistance.
+The UTQG is a set of standards developed by the US National Highway Traffic Safety Administration to help consumers become more informed before purchasing tires.
+When tires are designed and built, they go through standardized tests to measure their durability, traction, and the heat resistance.

 The three numbers (eg. 800) denotes the durability of the tire (treadwear rating).
 The higher this number, the longer the tread will last.